-Citrix and SAP scripts play back in a virtual user window on the desktop.
-It is possible to enable or disable the VU window from the Conductor's Middleware Options dialog box.
+Citrix and SAP 6.20/6.40 scripts play back in a virtual user window on the desktop.
+For SAP, it is possible to enable or disable the VU window from the Conductor's Custom Middleware Options dialog box.
+Citrix replay sessions are minimized by default, but can be restored on the desktop.